Millions in US hunker down from frigid, deadly monster storm

 "If I stay in this car I'm going to die here with my kids," he recalled thinking, but believing they had to try.
 He cried when the family walked through the shelter doors.
 "It's something I will never forget in my life."

-The storm knocked out power in communities from Maine to Seattle, and a major electricity grid operator warned 65 million people across the eastern U.S. of possible rolling blackouts.
+The storm knocked out power in communities from Maine to Seattle.
+But heat and lights were steadily being restored across the U.S. According to poweroutage.us, less than 300,000 customers were without power at 8 a.m.
+EDT Sunday - down from a peak of 1.7 million.
+In North Carolina, less than 6,600 customers had no power - down from a peak of 485,000 or more.

-Across the six New England states, more than 273,000 customers remained without power on Saturday, with Maine the hardest hit.
-Some utilities said electricity may not be restored for days.

-In North Carolina, 169,000 customers were without power Saturday afternoon, down from more than 485,000.
 Utility officials said rolling blackouts would continue for the next few days.

+Across the six New England states, about 121,300 customers remained without power on Sunday, with Maine still the hardest hit.

-Storm-related deaths were reported in recent days all over the country: Four dead in an Ohio Turnpike pileup involving some 50 vehicles; four motorists killed in separate crashes in Missouri and Kansas; an Ohio utility worker electrocuted; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado's subzero temperatures; a woman who fell through Wisconsin river ice.
+Storm-related deaths were reported in recent days all over the country: seven in Erie County, New York; 10 dead in multiple crashes in Ohio, including a pileup involving some 50 vehicles, a man whose sport utility vehicle ran into a snowplow and an electrocuted utility worker; four motorists killed in separate crashes in Missouri and Kansas; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado's subzero temperatures; a woman who fell through Wisconsin river ice.

-In Mexico, migrants camped near the U.S. border were facing unusually cold temperatures as they awaited a U.S. Supreme Court decision on pandemic-era restrictions preventing many from seeking asylum.
+In Florida, the thermometer plunged below freezing for the first time in almost five years at Tampa International Airport, and temperatures dropped into the 20s and 30s in other parts of central Florida area, according to the National Weather Service.

+In South Florida, temperatures dropped to as low as 43 degrees (6.1 degrees Celsius) in West Palm Beach.
+The temperature drop was conducive to iguanas falling out of trees since the cold-blooded reptiles typically become immobilized in unusually cold weather.

 Along Interstate 71 in Kentucky, Terry Henderson and her husband, Rick, weathered a 34-hour traffic jam in a rig outfitted with a diesel heater, a toilet and a refrigerator after getting stuck trying to drive from Alabama to their Ohio home for Christmas.